kbremner/kbremner.github.io/presentations/simul8/slides/outline.md

 <aside class="notes" data-markdown>
 <ul>
+	<li>Going to start with some background</li>
 	<li>ITSO (Interoparable Transport Standards Organisation)
  		<ul>
- 			<li>Responsible for the specifications related to smart ticketing schemes in the UK</li>
-			<li>From behaviour of cards to backend systems requried for a scheme to work (e.g. card management system)</li>
+ 			<li>Responsible for the specifications related to smart ticketing schemes in the UK, defining everything from behaviour of cards/gates/terminals, to backend systems requried for a scheme to work</li>
-			<li>All schemes in UK itso-compliant (or working towards it)</li>
-			<li>Majority of Ecebs work is in developing ITSO-compatible operating systems for cards, and also developing implementations of the various backend systems</li>
+			<li>Majority of Ecebs work is in developing implementations of the various backend systems, and also in developing ITSO-compatible operating systems for smartcards</li>
 		</ul>
 	</li>
-	<li>RTD
+	<li>Also develop RTDS
 		<ul>
+			<li>Is a Remote Point of Sale Terminal</li>
-			<li>Uses any device that can communicate with smartcard as a proxy</li>
-			<li>Device receives commands from RTD, sends them to the card and sends back the responses</li>
+			<li>Any device that can communicate with a smartcard to act as a proxy for RTDS, relaying received commands to the smartcard and sending back the responses</li>
-			<li>Allows RTD to modify the contents of a smartcard remotely</li>
-			<li>RTD is ITSO-certified, meaning that devices that use it don't have to pass certification before being used in ITSO schemes</li>
+			<li>This allows RTDS to setup a secure connection with the card, allowing it to modify it's contents (for instance to top up the balance or add a new ticket)</li>
+			<li>Any device that modifies an ITSO smartcard has to be certified by ITSO.
+But in this case only RTDS has to be certified, not the proxy device</li>
+			<li>So using RTDS makes it much easier to develop an ITSO compatable POST</li>
 		</ul>
 	</li>
 </ul>